Update: as of February 27th, 2025, NSCIB no longer accepts applications for (re)certifications, as per SOG-IS Policy on Article 49.

-The Netherlands scheme for Certification in the Area of IT Security (NSCIB) has been set up to enable the evaluation and certification of information technology (IT) product security aspects.
-The objective of the Scheme is to enable IT products and systems to be evaluated and certified in the Netherlands in a way that conforms to the so called ‘Common Criteria’ methodology (ISO-standard 15408) for Evaluation and Certification.
+The Netherlands scheme for Certification in the Area of IT Security (NSCIB) was set up to enable the evaluation and certification of information technology (IT) product security aspects.
+The objective of the Scheme: to enable IT products and systems to be evaluated and certified in the Netherlands in a way that conforms to the so called ‘Common Criteria’ methodology (ISO-standard 15408) for Evaluation and Certification.

 As the Certification Body, TrustCB B.V. certifies the security of IT products and systems in accordance with the procedures specified in the NSCIB scheme documentation and the evaluation standards, criteria and methodology listed in here.
 TrustCB B.V. will take into account, amongst other evidences, the evaluation technical reports issued by the ITSEF, licensed as laid out in part 3 of the NSCIB scheme documentation.